Calendula Salve

 Calendula, also known as Pot Marigold, is well known as a natural skin remedy and is now easy to find in many shops in creams, oils, lotions and lip ice.

 Calendula is a beautiful plant, flowers well and gives a great splash of colour in winter.
-Grow your own, harvest the flowers and make your own skin care products.
+Grow your own, harvest the flowers and make your own medicinal and skin care products such as this very useful salve.

 This is a fabulous skin salve to keep in your first aid box.
 Use it on rashes, bites, cuts, sores and grazes